 In the ALCS the A’s beat the Tigers in the playoffs in a tight five-game series where pitching dominated.
 Jackson was not a deciding factor in any of the games, but played well.
 In the fifth and final game, Oakland manager Dick Williams called for a double steal with Jackson on third base, Epstein on first, and one out.
 On the pitch Gene Tenace swung and missed for the second out, and Bill Freehan fired for second base.
 As soon as the ball went past the pitcher, Jackson bolted from third.
-Epstein beat the throw and shortstop Woody Fryman threw back to home.
-Jackson felt his hamstring give 20 feet from home.11 Despite doing serious damage in the process, Jackson continued down the baseline and executed a perfect slide around Freehan to score what proved to be the winning run.
+Epstein beat the throw and second baseman Tony Taylor threw back to home.
+Jackson felt his hamstring give 20 feet from home.11 Despite doing serious damage in the process, Jackson continued down the baseline and executed a perfect slide around Freehan to score the tying run in a game the A’s eventually won, 2-1.
 His determination gave Oakland its first American League championship, but he had to be carried from the field with a torn hamstring.

 His foot in a cast, Jackson missed the World Series between Oakland and Cincinnati’s Big Red Machine.
 With Reggie watching on crutches from the dugout, the A’s defeated the Reds in seven games.
 The Series MVP was Gene Tenace who had four home runs and hit .348.
 Though Jackson missed the World Series, he was still in the spotlight and he wanted more.
 In 1973 he would grab it in earnest.